 - The Hardship/Emergency fund assists students who find themselves in emergency financial difficulty.
 You can apply either through the Chaplain’s office or from the Administrator at the Access office.

-- Applications for Fee Waiver, in exceptional circumstances, can be for applied for through the Chaplain’s office.
+- Applications for Fee Waiver, in exceptional circumstances, can be for applied for through the Grants & Fees Office only.

 - There are various charity events throughout the year that students are welcome to take part in as well as opportunities for volunteering.